 Green Oats

-Green oat tea is made from underripe oats that are harvested before peak bloom.
-Green oats are very alkaline and contain numerous effective phytochemicals including flavonoids and saponins, as well as minerals and trace elements.
+Green oats (Avena L.) are made from unripe, green oats that are harvested before full bloom.
+Green oats are very alkaline and contain many phytochemicals.

 Orthosiphon Leaves